 Arrested?
 We're here to help . . .

-If you're facing criminal charges in or around Las Vegas, phone our
+If you're facing criminal charges in or around Las Vegas or were a victim of prosecutorial misconduct in Nevada, phone our

 Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) to discuss your case for free.
 They routinely negotiate with the Clark County D.A.'s Office to achieve charge reductions or full dismissals without having to go to trial.